 “Houses of the Holy” disappointed some of their hard-rockin’ fans and critics who deemed it wasn’t heavy enough (man) and wondered why their favourite band were going “disco”.
 The Rolling Stone reviewer even went so far as name-calling it the “Limp Blimp”.
 However, it did sell 1,200,000 in the first five weeks so it seemed to do well enough.
 And in this reviewer’s opinion, it didn’t stray too far from its vinyl predecessors as even the beast known as “IV” had it tender moments (“Going to California” and “The Battle of Evermore”) along with some pretty damn funky get-on-downs (“Misty Mountain Hop” and “When the Levee Breaks”).
 And with time “Houses of the Holy” has become one of the definitive classic albums in the Led Zeppelin cannon and Classic Album Sundays is proud to celebrate its anniversary this March.
 40 years!
 Holy Cr@% is right!

-Check out some of Led Zeppelin’s influences and contemporaries on our “Houses of the Holy” Musical Lead-Up Playlist on our CAS YouTube channel and you can check out some great pics of the band circa 1973 on our Pinterest “Houses of the Holy” Board.
+Check out some of Led Zeppelin’s influences and contemporaries on our “Houses of the Holy” Musical Lead-Up Playlist here and you can check out some great pics of the band circa 1973 on our Pinterest “Houses of the Holy” Board.